Prapthi564/DevOps-DevSecOps-Hackathon/Scenario/Hackathon-Day-1/Challenge-4.md

 1. If you are still having trouble, you can reach out to the support team via `labs-support@spektrasystems.com` for further assistance.
 The support team is available to help you to troubleshoot and resolve any technical issues or validation issues that may arise while the lab environment is live.

 ## Conclusion
-Congratulations on completing the **Implementing Monitoring Solutions** challenge!
+Congratulations on completing the **Implementing Monitoring Solutions for Contoso Traders** challenge!
 You learnt about creation and configuration of Azure Monitoring infrastructure for a cloud hosted application.
 In the next challenge, You will focus on testing resiliancy and availability of the application.